Legislative Action & Government Affairs

 Alternative Energy Portfolio Standard (APS Biofuel Program)

 The Massachusetts Department of Energy Resources (DOER) oversees the APS program that provides incentives to retail marketers who provide biofuel blends of B10 (10%) or higher to customers.
-In late summer 2021, DOER released a proposal to modify the regulation.
-MEMA and the National Biodiesel Board provided comments to DOER on the regulatory changes that will be implemented in 2023.
+In August of 2021, DOER released a proposal to modify the regulation.
+MEMA and the National Biodiesel Board (now Clean Fuels Alliance of America) provided comments to DOER on the regulatory changes that were set to be implemented in 2023.
 The proposed changes include raising the minimum blend level to B20 and expanding the feedstocks eligible under the program.
+Note: MEMA has learned that it is unlikely that there will be any changes to the current APS regulation in 2022 and possibly for 2023.

 Energy Efficiency Advisory Council & Mass Save Program